IDSGPlayground/bearapps/README.md

         mkdir ~/GITREPONAME

-4. Django is necessary to run the application as it's based on the Django framework.
+Django is necessary to run the application as it's based on the Django framework.
 To install Django enter in the command:

-        pip install django
+        sudo pip install django

-5. Fially, to download the files necessary to run BearApps, use github.
+Finally, to download the files necessary to run BearApps, use github.
 Browse to:

         https://github.com/IDSGPlayground/bearapps